Vesting in Germany

 German lawfirm advising on vesting clauses

-Vesting requirements for startups - employees, founders & investors
+Vesting requirements for german startups - employees, founders & investors

 For a non-binding inquiry, please contact one of our contact persons directly by phone or e-mail or use the contact form at the bottom of this page.

-The attorneys, specialist lawyers and tax advisors in our firm provide comprehensive advice on the subject of vesting at our offices in Hamburg, Berlin, Munich, Frankfurt and Cologne, including the following aspects
+The attorneys, certified specialists and tax advisors in our firm provide comprehensive advice on the subject of vesting at our offices in Hamburg, Berlin, Munich, Frankfurt and Cologne, including the following aspects

 - Examination of existing vesting regulations for their validity and legal consequences of any invalid clauses